giorgioabbruscato/Rag-system-4-healthcare/CONTRIBUTING.md

 - Respond to review comments
 - Push additional commits (pre-commit will auto-check them)
 - Once approved, maintainer will merge to `main`
+- For durable architecture changes, add or update an ADR in `docs/adr/`

 ## Development Workflows